What is a meteorite?

 It depends upon how one counts.
-At this writing (July, 2021), 471 named lunar meteorites are recognized.
-Other rocks that have not yet been described in the scientific literature but which may be lunar meteorites are being sold by reputable dealers.
+At this writing (December 31, 2021), 502 named lunar meteorites are recognized.
+Other rocks that have not yet been classified or described in the scientific literature but which may be lunar meteorites are being sold by reputable dealers.
 The complication is that some to many of these stones are “paired,” that is, two or more of the stones are different fragments of a single meteoroid that made the Moon-Earth trip.
 When confirmed or strongly suspected cases of pairing are considered, the number of actual meteoroids reduces to about 150.
 Pairing has not yet been established or rejected for the many recently found meteorites, so the actual number is not known with certainty.
 In the List, known or strongly suspected paired stones are listed on a single line separated by slashes.
 In most cases, the stones were found close together because a meteoroid broke apart upon encountering the Earth’s atmosphere, hitting the ground or ice, or while traveling within the ice in Antarctica.
-(In the other cases, all from northern Africa, we do not know for sure where they were found.)
+In the other cases, all from northern Africa, we do not know for sure where the meteorite were found so we cannot establish pairing by find-location proximity.
 The six LaPaz Icefield stones all have fusion crusts and the broken edges do not fit together, thus the LAP meteoroid likely broke up in the atmosphere.
-Among the ~44 Dhofar (Oman) named lunar meteorite stones, 16 appear to all be pieces of a single meteorite.
+Among the ~42 lunar meteorite stones from Oman, 16 appear to all be pieces of a single meteorite.